ideario-dev/kokoa-clone-2024/README.md

-# Kakao Clone 2024 Update
+# Kokoa Clone 2024 Update

 Whatever you want, just do it.